Promoting British Values at Avenue Junior School

 Rule of Law

-Our ‘Ready to Learn’ policy and the “Good To Be Green” expectations help to ensure that children understand how to behave in a positive way that helps to create a good learning environment.
-Our reward system of team points reinforces this.
+Our Behaviour Policy helps to ensure that children understand how to behave in a positive way that helps to create a good learning environment.
+Our reward system of dojo points and certificates reinforces this.

 Through our PATHs curriculum, children are taught about emotional wellbeing and how their individual choices can affect those around them.
 By encouraging children to take responsibility for their own choices, we are promoting the ownership of behaviour and adherence to the rule of law in wider society.